 - Doxorubicin (Adriamycin)

 Stanford V consists of a 7-drug combination often given with radiation:

 - Mechlorethamine (nitrogen mustard)

-BEACOPP is a chemotherapy regimen reserved for late-stage Hodgkin’s disease.
+BEACOPP is a chemotherapy regimen reserved for late-stage Hodgkin disease.
 It is effective but can increase risk for developing secondary cancers such as leukemia.
-Patients who are treated with BEACOPP should receive long-term follow-up care to monitor for side effects from this therapy.
+People who are treated with BEACOPP should receive long-term follow-up care to monitor for side effects from this therapy.
 BEACOPP consists of 7 drugs:

 - Vincristine (Oncovin)

 Brentuximab (Adcetris) is a newer biologic drug that is used by itself.
-It is approved for patients with Hodgkin’s disease who have either:
+It is approved for people with Hodgkin disease who have either:

 - Failed to respond to at least two prior multidrug chemotherapy regimens and who are not candidates for autologous stem cell transplantation